 The actual rate paid a freight forwarder to an airline may differ from the tariff, and are bilaterally agreed & remain confidential.
 They are commonly known as “rates”, and are accessible via IATA Net Rates.

 When shipping air cargo, the first step is properly identifying what is being shipped.
 Once correctly identified, the item can be safely classified, packaged, and handled.
 From there, you can assess the appropriate tariffs and fees to get a clear picture of the air cargo rates and charges as well as rules.
-Every day, thousands of cargo professionals consult the rules, tariffs & rates in TACT (The Air Cargo Tariff).
+Every day, thousands of cargo professionals consult the rules, tariffs & rates in TACT (The Air Cargo Tariffs and Rules).
 Using this information ensures the proper information is assigned to each shipment to be processed through every stage of handling and safely arrive at its destination.

 Air cargo is transported from one airport and city to another.
 To track which destination is which identifying codes have been assigned to each airport.
 This allows stakeholders to quickly find which airport they are searching for by country and city code.
 This standardized method reduces errors and saves time.